Zipkin Lab Code Archive

 An environmental habitat gradient and within-habitat segregation enable co-existence of ecologically similar bird species

-Citation - Ayebare, S., Doser, J.W., Plumptre, A.J., Owiunji, I., Mugabe, H., and Zipkin E.F.
+Citation - Ayebare S., Doser J.W., Plumptre A.J., Owiunji I., Mugabe H., and Zipkin E.F.
 (2023) An environmental habitat gradient and within-habitat segregation enable co-existence of ecologically similar bird species Proceedings of the Royal Society B. DOI: 10.1098/rspb.2023.0467

-Abstract - We evaluated coexistence of ecologically similar bird species in a biodiversity-rich transboundary montane forest in east-central Africa by computing niche overlap indices.
+Abstract - We evaluated coexistence mechanisms of ecologically similar bird species in a biodiversity-rich transboundary montane forest in east-central Africa by computing niche overlap indices.
 Coexistence of ecologically similar species within a highly diverse montane forest was determined primarily by abiotic factors (e.g. environmental elevation gradient) and secondarily by biotic factors (e.g. vertical and horizontal segregation within habitats).
-Partitioning across multiple levels of spatial organization is a key mechanism of coexistence in diverse communities.
+Partitioning across multiple levels of spatial organization is a key driver of coexistence in diverse communities.

 Code and Data - Link to repo